d-bl/MAE-gf/docs/snow_3.md

 %}
 <p style="clear: both"></p>

 Please note: star d uses the same GroundForge schema as half little snowflake a).
-For the 6 pairs version of star 2 and 4 see [_stars with 6 pairs_][page-6-stars].
+For the 6 pairs version of star b and d see [_stars with 6 pairs_][page-6-stars].

 [page-6-stars]: ../docs/snow_6#stars